 What does ‘functional’ mean?

-The term pertains to ‘function’ or ‘dysfunction’ in the body.
-Clinical diagnosis is not as important as the signs and symptoms which can be non-specific or not detectable by standard tests, therefore cannot be tagged with a medical label.
+The term pertains to ‘function’ or ‘dysfunction’ in the body regardless of clinical criteria.
+Diagnosis is not as important as the signs and symptoms which can be non-specific or not detectable by standard tests, therefore cannot be tagged with a medical label.
 For example, fasting blood glucose may be within clinical range, yet the person clearly expresses symptoms of prediabetes.

 What is Functional Nutritional Therapy?

 It's a personalised, evidence-based approach to using food as medicine.
 Advanced nutrition assessment, diagnostics and thorough health history gathering lead to a therapeutic plan.

 It is based on the principles of Functional Medicine and Naturopathy, and applies the latest research in health sciences.
 It looks at health in a systemic way, e.g. how tiredness and hormonal issues can be linked to blood sugar imbalance or how your digestive system can affect your thyroid.